Pena86/Reversi/README.md

 If you need to install python 3 along python 2 use this in windows: https://bitbucket.org/vinay.sajip/pylauncher These instructions are written mostly to windows enviroment.
 Unix users, you know what to do ;)

+'ai_randomizer.py' is an example AI and also contains some information on what you need to run your ai with the game.
+Just copy the file and modify it to your needs, and then test it with the game.

 ### commandline.py

 Dependancies: